p1modi/CryptoZombies/README.md

           return a*b;
           }

 11) Packing and Randomizing on ethereum.
+Also Typecasting.

 Packing refers to convering an input into its corresponding byte form.
+The following syntax 'packs' an input:

+          abi.encodePacked(//input//); [this will result in a byte-type]

-The function keccak256 maps an input to a random 256-bit hexadecimal number.
+The function keccak256 maps a byte-type input to a random 256-bit hexadecimal number.
+The following syntax is used:

+          uint random = uint(keccak256(abi.encodePacked(//input//)));

+Typecasting refers to changing the type of any value.
+For example, from a uint to a uint8.
+The following syntax is used:

+          uint a = 5;
+          uint8 b = 10;

+          uint8 c = a*b; [this will give an error because uint a is not a uint8 type] uint8 c = uint8(a) * b;[this will give no errors, because uint a has been typecast as a uint8 before computation].